WoutervdVijver/Exquisite-corpse-WoutervdVijver/README.md

 We heard some noises, it sounded like some kind of animal A four-legged animal, probably....
 But when approaching the entrance, we noticed it was a human, just not a regular human..
 It was a werewolf!

+His fur was all in blood, his eyes were of fluorescent green.
+I still remember the grin of his fangs.
+The werewolf could speak human language and said: "Follow me, I will introduce you to my Master".